Chinese public-listed internet companies: U.S. vs. HK

-Hong Kong lists almost 26% of Chinese public internet companies, accounting for 54.6% of their total market value while the United States lists 41.5% accounting for 41.4% of total market value.
+Hong Kong lists almost 26% of Chinese public internet companies while the United States lists 43.2% and mainland China 31%.
 Nearly one-third of these companies are headquartered in Beijing.

+The number of Chinese Internet companies listed in Shanghai and Shenzhen, Hong Kong and the United States in 2021 were 48, 40 and 67 respectively.

 Already subscribed?
 Sign in.